 Light elements like fireworks and lanterns are important symbolic elements of Lunar New Year, as they represent the banishment of darkness while bringing in good luck for.
 During Lunar New Year, you will see lanterns of all shapes and sizes adorn every corner of a region, including houses, parks, temples, and stores.
 These bright red and gold lanterns symbolize prosperity and vitality.
 After New Year’s Day, the festivities continue for two weeks and end in the luminous Lantern Festival where colorful, bright lanterns illuminate the night sky.

-Year of the Tiger & The Chinese Zodiac
+Year of the Rabbit & The Chinese Zodiac

 The lunisolar calendar is approximately one month behind ours, otherwise known as the Gregorian calendar, which means it also has about 30 to 50 more days per year.
 Kids World Travel Guide explains that this lunisolar calendar “was started on astronomical observations of the moon’s phases.
 Each year, a Chinese zodiac animal is the symbol for the year.
 The 12 Chinese zodiac animals are: rat, ox, tiger, rabbit, dragon, snake, horse, goat, monkey, rooster, dog, and pig.”
 In addition, this lunisolar calendar differentiates between five types of animal species within each zodiac to include the following elements: fire, earth, metal, wood, and water—which creates a 60-year cycle.
 Together, the individualized Zodiac signs are combined with the five elements to determine which specific Zodiac sign is celebrated each year.